quartermaine/Master-Thesis/README.md

 * [train_keras_augmentation_v2]()

 This scipt performs the grid search training using the TfRecods that created with one of the previous scipts.
-This scipts takes no arguments but inside the scipts different parameters can be set for the grid search (#convolutional layers, #dense nodes, e.t.c.)
+The scipt takes no arguments but inside the code   different parameters can be set for the grid search (#convolutional layers, #dense nodes, e.t.c.)

 ```python
 $python train_keras_augmentation_v2.py